SebasLee/Amazon-Assesment/README.md

 <img src="./images/1st.jpeg"/>
 <br></br>

 This will create the copied repository that can be edited.
 The top left corner of the page will now indicate the repository is under the user's account.
+<br></br>
+# Cloning Repository and Editing Code

+The **terminal** is a computer interface that connects to the **command line**, where users can effectively communicate with their computer's operating system and outside sources.
+It is key to connecting Github accounts to code editors.

 To gain access to the code, click on the green **Code** button in approximately the upper-center-right of the page, indicated by the red circle.
 <br></br>
 <img src="./images/2nd.jpeg" />
 <br></br>

 A pop-up will appear with options and a HTTPS link indicated by the green circle.
-Copy the link as it will be pasted in the terminal.
+Copy the link.
+Next, open the terminal and navigate with ``cd`` to the desired folder location for the repository's code.